Interruption in online customer service 14 December 06:00-19:00 More information

 Kela considers your period of study to begin at the beginning of the term when you first accept a place of study in any higher education institution.
 The studies are considered to have started

-- 1 January always when the first place of study is for a course of study that starts in the spring term (1 January–31 July)
+• on 1 January if you are first admitted to a programme that begins in the spring term (1 January-31 July)

 The period of study ends on the last day of the term in which you complete a degree.
 The studies are considered to have ended

-- 31 July always when you graduate in the spring term (1 January–31 July)
+• on 31 July if you graduate in the spring term (1 January-31 July)

-- 31 December always when you graduate in the autumn term (1 August–31 December)
+• on 31 December if you graduate in the autumn term (1 August-31 December).

 The period of study also includes terms in which you register as non-attending or interrupt your studies.